Zylanx/DiscordBotExec/README.md

 Do note that it is not in a form that you can just "load a cog"
 You will need to edit it so that your bot is able to call and use the command
 > Do note that this was designed for the d.py "async" branch
-> I have not yet tested it on d.py "rewrite"
+> I have not tested the provided command implementation on d.py "rewrite"
+> **The actual execution and AST generation on the otherhand is generalised and should work on either**

 ## Bugs
 ### Exec's